huppertzmax/bachelor-thesis-code/README.md

 Run `pip install -r requirements.txt` to install all necessary packages.
 Notice that a cuda 12 environment is needed for some of the scripts, and generally cuda is recommend to boost the performance.

 ## Preparation for Reproduction
-Generally have a look at all scripts for the available argument options, the default arguments are used in all experiments.
+Generally have a look at all scripts for the available argument options, the default arguments are used in all experiments of the thesis.

 ### 1. Dataset and Similarity graph creation
-Before starting to run models the dataset and the matching similarity graph(s) have to be created.
+Before starting to train models, the dataset and the matching similarity graph(s) have to be created.

 To create the custom pre-computed dataset with the augmented views, which is used for the training and the embedding calculation run the following command in the `dataset` folder: